pachev/clippr/Readme.md

 `docker-compose up --build` optional `-d` to run in background

 to run the application.
-If you're using [docker-machine][6], the application is running on that machine's ip:8080, else it's on localhost:8080.
+If you're using [docker-machine][6], the application is running on machine's-ip:8080, else it's on localhost:8080.

 ## Usage